Dexter Scott King, younger son of Martin Luther King Jr., dies at 62

 Dexter Scott King, the younger son of Martin Luther King Jr. and Coretta Scott King, has died, his brother said.
 He was 62.

-Dexter King was an activist and served as chairman of the King Center.
+King portrayed his father in the movie "The Rosa Parks Story."
+He was also an activist and served as chairman of the King Center and president of the King Estate, according to the King Center.

+His sister Bernice King, CEO of the King Center, said "words cannot express the heart break I feel from losing another sibling.
+I'm praying for strength to get through this very difficult time."

-His death was mourned by Rev. Al Sharpton, founder and president of the National Action Network.
+King's death was mourned by the Rev. Al Sharpton, founder and president of the National Action Network.

 "I was heartbroken to hear that Dexter King left us this morning, but I was comforted by the knowledge he is reunited with his parents and sister," Sharpton said.
 "Dexter was only seven when his hero, his role model, and, most importantly, his father was taken from us.
 He turned that pain into activism, however, and dedicated his life to advancing the dream Martin and Coretta Scott King had for their children, their grandchildren, and all the generations to come after."